Côte de Beaune: Volnay

-In general the wines from Volnay are lighter, more elegant and graceful than most other red Burgundies from the Cote d'Or.
+In general, the wines from Volnay are lighter, more elegant, and more graceful than most other red Burgundies from the Côte d'Or.
 80,000 cases of red wine come from its 242ha of vineyards, of which 115ha is split among 26 Premier Crus.
 The most notable of these are Bousse d'Or, Champans, Clos des Chenese, Clos des Ducs, Les Caillerets, Santenots and Taille Pied.

 Red wine from the Santenots vineyard is classified as Volnay Santenots, whereas white wine from the same vineyard can call itself Meursault Premier Cru or Meursault Santenots.

 Monthélie

 Southwest of Volnay lies the historic hamlet of Monthélie.
 It's a little off the beaten track both literally and in the world of wine, but Volnay's little brother can supply Volnay-style red wines at less-than-Volnay prices.
 31ha of the 140ha is Premier Cru.

 Saint Romain

 The former name of "Belles Roches" hints at the spectacular location of Saint Romain, nestling under a cliff at the top of the Clous valley above Meursault.
 The appellation was only designated in 1947, and there are no Premier Crus in its 135 ha.
-The mostly red wines represent the more rustic side of Burgundy and take a little while to come round.
+The mostly red wines represent the more rustic side of Burgundy and take a little while to come around.